 Back to the lovely Jo.
-This is a woman whom, if you aren’t already familiar, has experienced great personal hardship (she’ll tell you a bit more about it below).
+This is a woman whom, if you aren’t already familiar, has experienced great personal hardship.
 She is a relative open book, in the hopes of supporting other women who are also struggling with their mental health – her “Therapy Thursday” stories are well worth a watch (although, disclaimer: I think she may be having a bit of a revamp and so there isn’t much saved there at the moment, but keep an eye out)!
 She has also taken her dream of creating an online marketplace and fused it together with the admirable decision to donate a portion of each sale to Cocoon Family Support.
 It is this inspiring gesture of kindness and empathy which first drew me to Jo, and it is her immense relatability online which leaves me feeling as though I wish I had known her four years ago when my anxiety was at it’s peak.

 Would you give us a little overview of your personal experiences with mental health?